- Oakland University have partnered to offer OU students, music classes at DIME Detroit

 During Covid-19, DIME classes are being taught online, some OU classes are online and some are in-person.

-For DIME classes, students are given access to DIME’s Virtual Learning environment, that can be accesses on desktop computers, laptops, tablets and smart phones.
+Students are given access to the Virtual Learning environment, that can be accesses on desktop computers, laptops, tablets and smart phones.
 This means that students can study, any time, any place, and gives students the flexibility to study when they can.

 Some faculty are also offering face-to-face online lectures, that are recorded and shared.
 All students have full flexibility during this pandemic, and faculty are committed to helping students succeed during this time.